 A living language changes, as does acceptability of vocabulary in various contexts.

-by a Communist body for Robeson's speech happily used the not-quite-so-bad N-word, referring to Robeson's fight for American negros .
+put up by a Communist body for Robeson's speech happily used the not-quite-so-bad N-word, referring to Robeson's fight for American negros .
 (That's how they spelled it, with no E in the plural.)
-The National Association of Colored People in the USA
+The National Association of Colored People

 Complainants whinged that BBC management did not seem to take Clarkson's offences seriously, was inconsistent in sanctions applied to protect him for commercial reasons, and that there had not been meaningful apologies .

 Top Gear is a long-running magazine series on motoring.
 Presenters Jeremy Clarkson, James May and Richard Hammond provide information and commentary about cars.
 Programmes are light-hearted in tone, and typically include quirky and humorous